hadfl/kvmadm/README.md

 ```/var/svc/manifest/site``` you can disable this behavior by calling
 configure with ```--disable-svcimport```

+Check the [man page](doc/kvmadm.pod) for information about how to use kvmadm.

 Support and Contributions
 -------------------------
 If you find a problem with kvmadm, please open an Issue on GitHub.